The Down Lo

 Sweet Creek Falls (1 hour, 30 minutes)

 The best hike in the state according to an Oregon outdoor guidebook author, Sweet Creek Falls looks and feels like you just stepped into Fern Gully.
 An easy 2.2-mile jaunt through a cool misty forest, giant mossy trees envelop you as you walk across catwalks and bridges past rippling creeks and tiered plunge pools, each waterfall larger and more impressive than the next.
+It’s one of the best lesser known hikes in America.

 Alternate: Oregon Dunes National Recreation Area (1 hour, 45 minutes)